 What Is Auditing?

-So, let’s define, auditing is the process of digging deep into a company’s financial records, systems and general operations to ensure that it has all added up.
+Auditing is the process of digging deep into a company’s financial records, systems and general operations to ensure that it has all added up.
 Regulations.
 Check.
 No cover-up.
 Check.

-The aim of auditing is basically to:
+The Aim of Auditing is to:

-- Make stakeholders feel safe, secure, confident and certainly sure.
+- Make Stakeholders feel safe, secure, confident and certainly sure.

-Now, imagine there are unlimited spreadsheets and massive amounts of human accountant teams’ eyeballs following each line of the item around you.
-It was tiresome.
+However, in the past, auditing was cumbersome, tiresome and lengthy due to unlimited spreadsheets and massive amounts of human accountant teams’ eyeballs following each line of the item around you.

 What Is AI in Auditing?